elzodxon/elzodxon/README.md

 #⚡ Fun fact: lazy developer:)

+I make vlogs on youtube.
+You can watch my vlogs in this link: youtube.com/elzodxonsharofaddinov

 <!--
 **elzodxon/elzodxon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.